vporton/carbon-flow/README.md

 ### Things intentionally not done or done differently

+### Marker for retired carbon credit serial numbers

+The bounty required
+_Create 10.000 carbon credit serial numbers, including a marker to identify them as “retired”_.
+That's a nonsense, because a carbon credit may be retired partially, so it makes no sense to mark it either as retired or non-retired.

+### Manual approval process

 The specification says:

 > Create that protocol as a) manual approval process by an authorized member of the M+ governance team, and b) as an automatically executing smart contract.